 “A lot of consumer stocks are on a rebound as there’s been a lot of data recently supporting the views of the soft landing crowd,” Erik Lam, director of Asian equity sales at Auerbach Grayson & Co. in New York, said by a phone yesterday.
 “Growth is already coming from domestic demand, and as a result, stocks viewed as benefiting from increased consumption, Internet, airlines, casino, are getting a boost.”

-E-Commerce China Dangdang Inc. (DANG), the nation’s biggest Internet bookseller, surged 9.7 percent to $8.23 in New York yesterday, extending its advance this year to 87 percent.
+E-Commerce China Dangdang Inc. (DANG:US), the nation’s biggest Internet bookseller, surged 9.7 percent to $8.23 in New York yesterday, extending its advance this year to 87 percent.

 American depositary receipts of Shanghai-based China Eastern, the nation’s second-largest carrier by passenger numbers, rose 3.5 percent to $15.96 in New York, the highest close since April 9.